pblack/docs/content/troubleshooting/github-3rd-party-access.md

 +++
 Are you getting this error message?

-> You don't seem to have administrative access to any repositories.
-You will need administrative access so that we can add a webhook to your repository to keep Forestry.io in sync with your code.
+><i> You don't seem to have administrative access to any repositories.
+You will need administrative access so that we can add a webhook to your repository to keep Forestry.io in sync with your code.</i>

 If you can't access your repos after authentiacting with GitHub, ensure that you have 3rd-party access enabled: